Fight Anemia Naturally by Eating These 7 Foods

 Anemia is a condition produced by lowered hemoglobin in the blood.
 It’s almost always because of an iron deficiency or a deficiency in nutrients like folic acid or vitamin B12.

-It’s one of the most common nutrition-related health problems out there, and while it is seen in all kinds of people, the most affected are children and women.
+It’s one of the most common nutrition-related health problems out there, and while it is seen in all kinds of people, the most affected are children and women and those who follow a vegan diet.

-The good news is that it’s a problem that can be handled naturally.
-All it takes is eating better and watching your nutrition.
+The good news is that it’s a problem that you can control naturally, since it’s enough to improve your eating habits and nutrition.

-The content of iron, zinc, and calcium in spinach encourages the production of hemoglobin and helps reestablish your circulation and thus improve oxygenation of the tissues.
+The content of iron, zinc, and calcium in spinach encourages the production of hemoglobin and helps reestablish your circulation and, thus, improve oxygenation of the tissues.
+It also contains a lot of vitamin C, which helps improve iron absorption, as a study published in 2019 states.

-- The ideal is to have at least 1/2 cup of spinach (75 g) to get in 20% of your iron requirements.
+- The ideal thing is to have at least 1/2 cup (75 gr) of spinach to get 20% of your iron requirements.

 Besides being a source of iron, oats also contain vitamins and antioxidants that are key in treating this condition.